Why Virtual Career Fairs Are a Hot Trend in Hiring?

-For its first virtual fair, which took place this year, Pearson kept it small, inviting six students from different universities around the country who had indicated they were on the job market.
+During its first virtual career fairs for students, which took place this year, Pearson kept it small, inviting six students from different universities around the country who had indicated they were on the job market.
 Milner says the candidates seamlessly rotated through video interviews with different hiring managers in a range of departments.

-Milner says the actual technology required very little training for the hiring managers, who were already familiar with videoconferencing.
+Milner says the actual virtual career fairs platforms technology required very little training for the hiring managers, who were already familiar with videoconferencing.
 It also proved immediately successful: Pearson offered positions to two candidates based on the virtual interactions alone, and one is set to start this month.

-“The biggest takeaway is that it’s a great chance to be able to explore some students from other schools to make sure we’re getting exposure to some great talent out there,” he says.
-“I think this will be a necessary part of our recruitment mix.”
+“The biggest takeaway is that the virtual career fairs for students are a great chance to explore students from other schools & ensure we’re getting exposure to some great talent out there,” he says.
+“I think this will be a necessary part of our virtual career fairs mix.”

-In addition to allowing companies to greatly expand their reach to find talent from often-overlooked campuses, virtual career fairs offer efficiencies and cost savings for HR departments.
-For example, a company could schedule a candidate for a two-hour virtual window and assign a hiring manager for each 30-minute section.
+In addition to allowing companies to greatly expand their reach [virtual career fairs for students] to find talent from often-overlooked campuses, virtual career fairs offer efficiencies and cost savings for HR departments.
+For example, the virtual career fairs platforms could schedule a candidate for a two-hour virtual window and assign a hiring manager for each 30-minute section.
 “There’s not the coordination with the campuses,” he says.
-“There’s no traveling for their hiring managers.
+“There’s no travelling for their hiring managers.
 There’s time reduction, there’s cost reduction.”

-Cooke says interest in virtual career fairs is increasing as the labor market becomes even tighter.
+Cooke says interest in virtual career fairs is increasing as the labour market becomes even tighter.
 “It’s a very hot topic right now,” he says.
-“I think it’s ultimately the labor shortage.
-It’s so hard to find the right candidate that simply going to your local campus to hire, or a couple of major campuses throughout the year, isn’t enough.
-There’s talent at some of these smaller campuses that is being missed.”
+“I think it’s ultimately the labour shortage.
+It’s so hard to find the right candidate that simply going to your local campus to hire or a couple of major campuses throughout the year, isn’t enough.
+There’s talent at some of these smaller campuses that are being missed.”